ProgramCrafter/salsa-iwj-otter/docs/dev.md

 Adding shapes (pieces, cards, etc.) to the builtin library
 ----------------------------------------------------------

-(Consider defining an uploadable game bundle instead.)
+(Consider making an uploadable game bundle instead.)

 Otter's builtin shape libraries use SVGs.
 The sources for the SVGs are all in the otter source tree, in the `library/` directory.